hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 - Tezos: Tezos Native Staking (via bakers), Plenty DeFi.

 Algorand: Algorand Governance, Yieldly (liquidity staking).
-Manually select from available staking pools or enable auto-optimization to allocate assets to the highest-yielding pools (e.g., Cosmos Pool #2 at 15.0% APY).
+Manually select from available staking pools or enable auto-optimization to allocate assets to the highest-yielding pools.

 ### 5. Monitor and Analyze
 View real-time metrics on the monitoring panel, including stakes, rewards, APY, and TVL.
 Use the analytics panel to track performance and forecast earnings, powered by data from Etherscan, Cardano Explorer, Solana Beach, Subscan, Cosmoscan, Avascan, TzStats, and AlgoExplorer.

 ### 6. Manage Rewards
 Reinvest rewards automatically or withdraw them to your wallet.
-The app calculates estimated rewards (e.g., $1,850 in 30 days) based on current stakes and APY.
+The app calculates estimated rewards based on current stakes and APY.

 ### 7. Stay Updated
 Receive live updates on network status and TVL, ensuring your stakes are secure and optimized.
 Refresh metrics manually to get the latest data from blockchain APIs.